yannmazita/rymupdater/README.md

 # rymupdater

-**rymupdater** is a audio tag updater using information found at rateyourmusic.com .
+**rymupdater** is an id3 tag updater using information found at rateyourmusic.com .
+Work in progress.

 ## Dependencies